zx0223winner/HSDSnake/docs/Usage.md

 > [!WARNING]
 > To run this rule, user will need uncommenting the lines in the snakefile_part1
 ```
-	# Other ways to yield the fakegff: featuretable_to_fakegff
+	# Other ways to yield the mockgff: featuretable_to_mockgff
 	#	expand("data/intermediateData/{name}/{name}.gff-option_two",
 	#		name = config['names']),